- Symptoms & Signs

 What is bursitis?

 A bursa is a closed, fluid-filled sac that functions as a gliding surface to reduce friction between tissues of the body.
 Bursae is plural for bursa.
 The major bursae are located adjacent to the tendons near the large joints, such as the shoulders, elbows, hips, and knees.
 When a bursa becomes inflamed, the condition is known as bursitis.
 This can cause swelling, warmth, and tenderness in the affected area.
 Most commonly, bursitis is caused by local soft-tissue trauma or strain injury, and there is no infection (aseptic bursitis).
 On rare occasions, particularly when the immune system is suppressed, the bursa can become infected with bacteria.
 This condition is called septic bursitis.

 What is knee bursitis?

 The knee joint is surrounded by three major bursae.
-At the tip of the knee, over the kneecap bone, is the prepatellar bursa.
+At the tip of the knee, over the kneecap bone (patella), is the prepatellar bursa.
 This bursa can become inflamed (prepatellar bursitis) from direct trauma to the front of the knee.
-This commonly occurs when maintaining a prolonged kneeling position.
+This commonly occurs when maintaining a prolonged kneeling position, thereby causing irritation of the prepatellar area.
 It has been referred to as "housemaid's knee," "roofer's knee," and "carpet layer's knee," based on the patient's associated occupational histories.